 The same year, Monroe spearheaded efforts in Washington D.C. to launch the U.S. National Quantum Initiative, authorizing funding of more than $1.2 billion for focused research and development goals in quantum technology.
 The initiative is also coordinating quantum efforts in the Department of Energy, National Science Foundation, and the National Institute of Standards and Technology, along with coordination from the Department of Defense and Intelligence Community.

-In 2020, all of these experts joined together at DQC with plans to launch our laboratory facility in 2021.
+In 2020, all of these experts joined together at DQC, and launched the laboratory facility in 2021.